LoginRadius/engineering-portal/content/recoiling-the-react/index.md

 **age** : this will be used for state variable declaration.
 **setAge** :this will be used for state variable updations.

-####  1. Lets start with binding root app with Recoil
+####  1. Let's start with binding root app with Recoil
-Now you need to do a few alterations in your app's root level like the below snippet.
+Now you need to make a few alterations in your app's root level, like the below snippet.

-`RecoilRoot` will behave like a global context provider, that will share the global state to your app tree.
+`RecoilRoot` will behave like a global context provider that will share the global state to your app tree.

-Now update your older code snippet
+Now update your older code snippet.

 ```
 ReactDOM.render( <AppPage />, document.getElementById("root"))